FordMoriarty/FordMoriarty.github.io/nicelinks.md

 </head>

 ## For Academics
 _"You need to talk to people!"_.
-This was an advice that was given me twice at the start of my PhD.
+This was an advice given me twice at the start of my PhD.
 Well I did it.
 In the following there are some interesting links that I got by talking to people:

 - A very nice website for interesting math topics is the [blog of Terence Tao](https://terrytao.wordpress.com/).
 In particular I would point out the section for [career advice](https://terrytao.wordpress.com/career-advice/)
 - This [website](https://castel.dev/) is the homepage of Gilles Castel, a mathematics PhD student at KU Leuven specializing in $$\LaTeX$$ black magic.